homer0/cjs2esm/README.md

 These are the name of the files for the transformations, inside the `path` directory.

-The list can also be used to change the order of the default transformations, and it can also contain the `<cjs2esm>` special keyword, which references the tranformation file this package uses.
+The list can also be used to change the order of the default transformations, and it can also contain the `<cjs2esm>` special keyword, which references the transformation file this package uses.

 For example: